-(1) These options which were granted on May 19, 2003, provide for the purchase price of option shares equal to the fair market value of Capital Stock on that date; are transferable by will, by the laws of descent and distribution, pursuant to a qualified domestic relations order or to certain family members, if permitted under SEC Rule 16b-3 or any successor rule thereto; and become exercisable in four equal annual installments beginning on November 21, 2003.
+- These options which were granted on March 11, 2005, provide for the purchase price of option shares equal to the fair market value of Capital Stock on that date; are transferable by will, by the laws of descent and distribution, pursuant to a qualified domestic relations order or to certain family members, if permitted under SEC Rule 16b-3 or any successor rule thereto; and became exercisable in full on June 11, 2005. - Number of shares underlying options granted reflect the 2-for-1 stock (2) split in the form of a 100% stock dividend paid on May 11, 2005.

-The table below shows information concerning Roto-Rooter stock options exercised during 2003 and the year-end number and value of unexercised Roto-Rooter stock options held by the executive officers named in the Summary Compensation Table.
+The table below shows information concerning Chemed stock options exercised during 2005 and the year-end number and value of unexercised Chemed stock options held by the executive officers named in the Summary Compensation Table.

-AGGREGATED ROTO-ROOTER STOCK OPTION EXERCISES IN 2003 AND YEAR-END STOCK OPTION VALUES
+AGGREGATED CHEMED STOCK OPTION EXERCISES IN 2005 AND YEAR-END STOCK OPTION VALUES